RisenFromAshes/IGraphics/README.md

 Command line running:
 ---------------------
-Make sure glut32.dll is present in the same folder
+Make sure freeglut32.dll or freeglut64.dll, depending on your compile target, is present in the same folder Run BallDemo.exe
-Run BallDemo.exe

 Animation Related API: